-8 Things You'll Need to Hibernate Your Way Though Winter
+8 Things You’ll Need to Hibernate Your Way Through Winter

 Bears do it, bees do it, squirrels and snakes do it, so why can’t we all just sleep, snuggle and hide out inside until April?

 Well, we kind of can.
 I may not be able to stuff my cheeks with nuts, but I do have two-hour delivery from Amazon Prime Now.
 I’m not typically prone to digging holes or building nests, but I am very effective at burying my head in my pillow for two hours instead of getting up in the morning.
 It’s one degree in Chicago right now, so I’m just going to move things around on my calendar so that I don’t have to leave the house for the next four to five months.
 Okay bye!